Migration trends (1/)

 Return migration factors

-Lithuanian diaspora as the main reasons encouraging return to their country of origin identifies the family and friends living in Lithuania (62.7% in 2022), that nowhere else they feel as good as in Lithuania (27.8% in 2022), and their willingness to work and develop in Lithuania (21.3% in 2022).
+Lithuanian diaspora identifies these reasons as the main factors encouraging return to Lithuania: family and friends living in Lithuania (68% in 2023), that nowhere else they feel as good as in Lithuania (27% in 2023), and their willingness to work and develop in Lithuania (20% in 2023).

 Read more

-Nevertheless, the high quality of life in Lithuania rarely is cited as a factor for returning to Lithuania in 2022.
-In 2018, 41.6% of respondents identified this reason, while in 2022, the quality of life was only mentioned by 10.2% of respondents.
+Nevertheless, the high quality of life in Lithuania rarely is cited as a factor for returning to Lithuania.
+In 2018, 41.6% of respondents identified this reason, while in 2023, the quality of life was only mentioned by 16% of respondents.

 Foreigners